 Possibly the most important step to avoiding tyre problems on the Gibb River road is to get yourself a decent set of tyres.
 If you pick up the cheapest tyres available on the market for your 4WD and camper trailer and then expect to do a 4WD track with no damage to them, you are mad.

 The difference between cheap, rubbish tyres and the higher end ones is chalk and cheese.
-Do your research, and get something that is going to get you home with the best possible chance.
-This means Light truck specification, and all terrain tread, or mud terrain tread if at all possible.
+Do your research, and get something that is going to get you home with the best possible chance of not having to buy expensive tyres up north.

 We’ve written the ultimate guide to gravel driving; check it out.